TexanHogman/jboss-validation/foo/README.md

-AuthServiceMock simulates a third party dependency that exposes a service via SPI
+Simple POJO that does very little but simulates a first level dependency that has a dependency on a POJO from another module.